 Your Golden Triangle with Udaipur tour begins with your arrival at Delhi International Airport.
-At the airport, you will be received by a Trans India Holidays representative and he will escort you to the hotel and help you with the check in formalities.
+At the airport, you will be received by a Trans India Holidays representative.
+Get assisted with transfer to the hotel and help you with the check in formalities.
 The tour starts from the capital city of India, Delhi.
 This bustling city is a perfect combination of the age-old and the contemporary era.
 Delhi has two distinct parts – New Delhi, the city created in 1911 as the imperial capital of India by the British and the Old Delhi, the Muslim capital of India between the 17th and 19th centuries.
 In fact there have been at least eight cities on the site of modern Delhi - the earliest known settlements, Indraprastha featured in the Epic Mahabharata cover 3000 years ago.
 The capital Delhi has always been an important city of the northern region of the sub-continent.
 Overnight stay in Delhi

 You will be met by one of our representatives who will assist you with the check-out formalities.
 You will then start your trail to Agra, the next stop on your Golden Triangle tour package.
 The drive from Delhi to Agra will be via the new Express way, one of India’s finest highways.
 Agra is situated on the bank of Yamuna River.
 It is the dwelling place to India’s famous monument, the Taj Mahal.
 Agra was the capital of Mughal Empire in the 16th & 17th centuries.
 On your arrival at the hotel in Agra, you will again be met by our representative and will be assisted with check in formalities.
 Later in the afternoon, the tour guide will pick you up for the guided sightseeing trip of Taj Mahal and the Agra Fort.
 Taj Mahal: One of the Wonders of the World, the UNESCO World Heritage Site, the white-marbled mausoleum is an epitome of beauty.
 The Emperor Shah Jahan constructed the Taj Mahal in the memory of his wife Mumtaj Mahal who died during the birth of their child in 1631.
 The construction of this famous monument is said to have taken 22 years, starting from 1631.
 Over 20,000 artisans were working day and night for the construction of this landmark.
 The visit to the Taj Mahal, will long be remembered by you as the highlight of your Golden Triangle Tour.
 Agra Fort: Emperor Akbar started the construction of this huge red sandstone Agra Fort on the bank of Yamuna River in 1565.
 It was mainly constructed for the soldiers until his grandson, Shah Jahan, added more opulent accommodations.
 There are a number of attractive buildings within its porches such as Samman Burj, where Shah Jahan was imprisoned by his son, Moti Masjid, a white marble mosque, Diwan–e–Am, Diwan–e–Khas, Jahangir’s Palace, Khaas Mahal and Shish Mahal.
 Overnight stay in Agra.